WHAT IS HOME GARDENS?

 Portland, OR 97206

 Your name will be added to our waitlist in the order with which it was received.
-Our waitlist is separated regionally (N, NE, SE) to ensure that we are evenly distributing our program services across the city.
+Our waitlist is separated regionally Portland (N, NE, SE), Gresham, Milwaukie and Oregon City to ensure that we are evenly distributing our program services across the city.

 Once your name reaches the top of our waitlist our staff will contact you to schedule a site visit and program orientation.
 We will come to your house, talk about where you want your garden located, take a soil sample for testing, and bring paperwork for you to fill out.
 At this point you will receive a schedule for your garden installation, seasonal classes, and supply distribution dates.